Alcohol related violence

 - Local Government Area

-Tables: Alcohol related violence Excel Table
+Tables: Alcohol related violence (suburb or LGA excel file)

 The following two graphs show the number of assault incidents recorded by the NSW Police by day of the week and time of day.